gknova61/HawaiiInformationServiceSearch/README.md

 - [Orchestrate-php by socialnick](https://github.com/SocalNick/orchestrate-php-client) (PHP client library for Orchestrate.io)
 - [PHPUtils](https://github.com/gknova61/PHPUtils) (all around personal library)

-You do need an account on import.io and specific extractor setups.
-Refer to /config/config.php to input your credentials for the various services used in this program.
-Email me for the ImportIO extractor setup (I'll also be making a video).
+##Getting Started
+1. Signup for an account on [Orchestrate.io](https://orchestrate.io), create an app, and obtain an API key.
+2. Signup for an account on [Import.io](https://www.import.io), and obtain an API key.
+3. Refer to [/config/config.php](https://github.com/gknova61/HawaiiInformationServiceSearch/blob/master/config/config.php) to input your API keys.
+4. Refer to [/config/MySQLDBInfo.php](https://github.com/gknova61/HawaiiInformationServiceSearch/blob/master/config/MySQLDBInfo.php) to input information for a MySQL Database for the program to use.
+5. Refer to the [/mysql](https://github.com/gknova61/HawaiiInformationServiceSearch/blob/master/mysql) folder for table setups within a schema.
+Run the .sql files on a schema.

+**Disclaimer for Orchestrate.io and Import.io:** Depending on how many listings are in the database for AlohaLiving, this can eat up a lot of your limited API queries quickly.